Ananikov-Lab/medusa/README.md

 ## Where is the data?

-All used data is available on [MEGA](https://mega.nz/folder/vyAWgbrb#rO5lMqKdYe9dcOzIzHNQPQ).
+All used data (including files required to run tests) is available on [MEGA](https://mega.nz/folder/vyAWgbrb#rO5lMqKdYe9dcOzIzHNQPQ).
 The tea dataset is currently used in the ongoing research project and can be provided upon request.

 ## How to cite it?